How to create an animated GIF from a series of images

 This will show you all of the PNG files in the folder in quick succession, like a flip book.

 ImageMagick works on just about any OS.
-For Linux users, the package is generally imagemagick or ImageMagick:
+For Linux users, it should be in your package manager.

 sudo apt-get install imagemagick